burger-mtbkr/step-panel/README.md

-# StepPanel Component
+# FormStepPanel Component

-The `StepPanel` component is a versatile React component designed to act as a step or stage indicator for different sections of an online application form.
+The `FormStepPanel` component is a versatile React component designed to act as a step or stage indicator for different sections of an online application form.
 It supports both vertical and horizontal orientations and provides functionality to mark steps as complete or with errors.
 The component is highly customizable and can be used in various scenarios.

 ## Screenshots